In This Article

 A defaulted asset is an asset that is 30 or more days delinquent in the payment of principal, interest, fees, or other amounts payable under the agreeable terms of the item.

 A common banking practice is to sell or auction off items put up as collateral on defaulted loans.
 This may be a house that’s been foreclosed on or a car that’s been repossessed.
 So, where does the unclaimed collateral go?
 You guessed it.
+The money garnered from the sale or resale of the items is funneled back into the bank’s budget.d collateral go?
+You guessed it.
 The money garnered from the sale or resale of the items is funneled back into the bank’s budget.

 Interchange fees are the amounts paid between banks for the acceptance of card-based transactions.